Skip to content

 Ransomware: A malicious software that denies the owner access to their computer data until the owner pays a ransom.
 Ransomware can come in many shapes and sizes.
 A particularly vicious type of ransomware is when a victim pays the ransom and is still denied access.
 Sometimes, even if access is regained, the attacker can still sell the data on the Dark Web.

-Remote Access Trojan (RAT, AKA creepware): Type of malware that allows threat actors to take complete control of the victim's computer or network for the purpose of performing malicious activities.
-RATs operate in a stealth mode, are often disguised as legitimate software and are usually rather small so as to avoid detection.
+Remote Access Trojan (RAT, AKA creepware): This type of malware allows threat actors to take complete control of the victim's computer or network for the purpose of performing malicious activities.
+RATs operate in a stealth mode, are often disguised as legitimate software, and are usually rather small so as to avoid detection.

 Risk Management: The approach an organization takes to assess, identify, prioritize, avoid, and respond to various risks.
 As risks constantly evolve, risk management is an ongoing process for organizations.